 The Educational Policy Studies Certificate was designed specifically for undergraduate students from across the campus.
 The department offers multidisciplinary courses in the history, sociology, anthropology, and philosophy of education, comparative and international education, and educational equity.
 Courses in policy analysis emphasize the socio-economic context and implications of policy decisions on equity, justice, and well-being.
-The completion of the EPS certificate formalizes a student's interest in the multiple dimensions of this discipline.
+The completion of the EPS certificate formalizes a student's interest in the multiple dimensions of this field.

 The EPS certificate is also available to individuals who have already completed a Bachelor’s degree; see the Nondegree/Visiting Student Guide.